hall-lab/cloud-polices/PITCHME.md

 ---

-# README
+## README

-A README file in the top level of the bucket provides additional notes.
+A README file should be included in the top level of the bucket to provide additional detail about the purpose of the bucket.

 ---

-### README Spec

-* what should be included?
-* what should the file name be?

----

-# Directory Structures

----

-### Call Set Structure

-* gatk4
- * cromwell [executiuons, outputs]
- * inputs [WDL,sample lists, workflow JSON, snps lists, etc.]
-* postvqsr
- * QCs
- * annotations
- * hail_notes
- * merged

----

-# Scripts

-Helper scripts will be available via docker image and github repo for making buckets, adding labels, and auditing.

----

-# Directory Structures
+# CLI

----

-### Call Set Structure

-* gatk4
- * cromwell [executiuons, outputs]
- * inputs [WDL,sample lists, workflow JSON, snps lists, etc.]
-* postvqsr
- * QCs
- * annotations
- * hail_notes
- * merged
+Crearte and modify buckets using these tools  available via the hall-lab/hlcloud:latest docker image or the GCP VM.

 ---